DudLab/datapak/README.md

 <img src="https://github.com/bnhwa/datapak/blob/master/docs/t1practice4.png " width="400" height="250" />

 When subjects move onto the correct area, that and both area flashes and dissapears respectively.
 Then, subjects are prompted to move back towards the start/collection area.
-This action then initiates the next trial, in which the aforementioned steps repeat.
+When the subject is back on the start area, the next trial begins and the aforementioned steps repeat.
 However, following the practice round, target areas are no longer visible; though, when the subject moves on the correct target area, that area flashes briefly.

 <img src="https://github.com/bnhwa/datapak/blob/master/docs/t1half.png " width="400" height="250" />

-Moreover, as mentioned earlier, for the second half of trials, the left target area moves vertically further from its original position.
+Moreover, as mentioned earlier, for the second half of trials, the left target area moves switches to another reach.

 ##Task 2